clearlinux/clear-linux-documentation/source/clear-linux/tutorials/hadoop.rst

 Configure your SSH key
 **********************

 #.
 Create a SSH key.
-If you already have one, just skip this step.
+If you already have one, skip this step.

    .. code-block:: bash